Your session is about to expire

 - There's an inadequate response to a single bronchodilator

-- A patient requires both ipratropium and albuterol sulfate for symptom control.
+- A patient requires both ipratropium and albuterol sulfate for symptom control

 How does Combivent help with these illnesses?

-How effective are both Atrovent and Combivent?
+How effective are Atrovent and Combivent?

 At what dose is Atrovent typically prescribed?

-Dosages of Atrovent for inhalation typically range from 2-4 puffs (36-72 mcg) four times per day, but studies have suggested that two puffs four times daily may be sufficient for most patients with chronic obstructive pulmonary disease (COPD).
-For children and adolescents aged 12 years or older, the usual dosage is two puffs (36 mcg) four times a day.
+Dosages of Atrovent for inhalation typically range from 2–4 puffs (36–72 mcg) four times per day, but studies have suggested that two puffs four times per day may be sufficient for most patients with chronic obstructive pulmonary disease (COPD).
+For children and adolescents aged 12 years or older, the usual dosage is two puffs (36 mcg) four times per day.
 In either population, the dosage can be increased after a few weeks if there is no response.
 The maximum dosage that should not be exceeded in any case is eight puffs (144 mcg) per day.

 At what dose is Combivent typically prescribed?